Nader Shah's Mesopotamian campaign

 The Mesopotamian Campaign of 1732–1733 was a military conflict during the eventful Ottoman–Persian War (1730–1735).
 As a direct result of Tahmasp II's blunders in his ill fated invasion of the Ottoman Caucasus all of Nader's previous gains in the theatre were lost and a humiliating treaty had been signed giving away hegemony over the Caucasus to Istanbul.
 This settlement gave Nader the authority to force Tahmasp's abdication and resume the war against the Turks by launching an invasion of Ottoman Iraq.

-The Afsarid chronicler Mohammad Kazem Marvi records in his 'Alam-ara-ye Nadiri that Nader's forces captured spoils from “Kirkuk, Suleimaniyah, and others in the land of Arab Iraq”, seizing a sum of “one hundred and forty thousand horses, camels, and mules” from them.
+The Afsarid chronicler Mohammad Kazem Marvi records in his 'Alam-ara-ye Nadiri that Nader's forces captured spoils from “Kirkuk, Erbil, Sulaymaniyah, and others in the land of Arab Iraq”, seizing a sum of “one hundred and forty thousand horses, camels, and mules” from them.

 Strike into Iraq

 Ottoman held Iraq seemed a peculiar choice for Nader's invasion as all the western territories of Persia were restored under the ignominious treaty signed by Tahmasp with the Caucasus under Turkish control.
 Axworthy speculates that Nader intended to seize Baghdad as a bargaining chip in exchange for the Caucasus but with Baghdad being such a strategic prize in itself it is rather doubtful any civil exchange of territory was held in mind at the time at all.
 Despite the unexpected choice of theatre the Ottomans in the region were well prepared to receive the Persians.